Stub Apocalypse - The Death of the Live Show

 When did it become okay for the person selling a product to you to tack on an extra 20 bucks for the convenience of buying from them?
 Can you think of the last time you bought something at a store, like a Sears, or Costco, or any place for that matter, and the cashier said: "Thanks!
 That will be 60 dollars, oh, and another 20 because you were nice enough to buy from us.
 You understand, right?
 Convenience fees.
 So, that'll actually be 80 dollars."

 Yet, every show for which I've ever purchased a ticket online has had some sort of fee attached to it.
 The fees themselves started out small, with it just being a few dollars here or there.
 However, as time has gone on, the convenience fees, online fees, grandmother's-second-cousin-twice-removed fees, and whatever other fees they can make up along the way, add (at least) another 20 dollars to your price tag.
-I think the only other rival in this method of charging extra for a product or service is cell-phone companies.
+I think the only other rival in this method of charging extra for a product or service is cell phone companies.

 If that isn't enough, they also offer "ticket insurance."
-You know, just in case the show is cancelled.
+You know, just in case the show is canceled.
 Getting a refund for a cancelled show would be handy, in the rare occasion that this actually happens.
-It'd be nice if you just got a refund without the need for insurance, but it's only another 2 bucks right?
+It'd be nice if you just got a refund without the need for insurance, but it's only another 2 bucks, right?
 Well, it was.
 Much like their other fees, this has gone up exponentially.
 Hopefully, you won't have to pay for parking too.

 The latest fee absurdity I experienced was the price of obtaining my ticket.
-On any of these online vendors, you have to select a method in which you'll get your ticket.
+On any of these online vendors, you have to select a method by which you'll get your ticket.
 Since the beginning, there have been three options: will call, mail, and digital.

 Mail and its various speeds at which the tickets could be delivered would cost you an extra penny, to an arm, to your last will & testament at times.
 Digital, of course, allows you to print them at home, or just show your phone at the door these days.
 Will call and digital, would typically be no additional charge because it was up to you to obtain a physical form of the ticket.
 The vendor wouldn't have to do anything else, or even have to deal with mail charges.
-Then they started charging for will call on occasion.
+Then they started charging for will-call on occasion.
 Thankfully digital was free, right?

 Well, the last time I purchased my tickets from Ticketmaster, I had to pay an extra 2 bucks to print them at home.
 I had to pay the ever-benevolent vendor a print-at-home fee, so I would be able to use my own printer and ink to obtain my ticket.
-How is this acceptable in anyway?
+How is this acceptable in any way?
 What's to stop them from raising the prices, or charging me money just to visit their website in the first place?
 They're charging me to do some of their work for them!
 The next step in this disgusting process of fee hiking is to start charging for every delivery method.
 Hell, they might even charge for just choosing them as the preferred vendor, oh wait, they already do that.

 War - Vendors Descend